The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Results

 \subsection{Mass Step Calculation}

 We analyze the mass step, $\gamma$, by studying results from the simulations and the data each individually, comparing the simulations with the data, and varying the mass step location for the data.
 We present the mass step values recovered from the simulations with a mass step location at 10$^{10} M_\odot$ in Table~\ref{tab:gammas} and the lower left panel of Fig.~\ref{fig:short_Table_vis}.
 For the achromatic model simulations, we inject a 0.08 mag mass step.
 All recovered step values when using the achromatic model are relatively consistent with a mass step of $\sim$0.06 mag.
-For the dust-based model simulations, one of the most significant findings is that when considering the mass step for each NIR band alone we observe that none of the mass step values are zero.
+For the dust-based model simulations, where different mean $R_V$ values in low versus high mass host galaxies result in a mass step, one of the most significant findings is that when considering the mass step for each NIR band alone we observe that none of the mass step values are zero.
 The largest mass step in the NIR is in $Y$-band, where $\gamma=0.039\pm0.002$ mag.
 In $J$- and $H$-band, $\gamma=0.026\pm0.002$ and $0.015\pm0.003$ mag, respectively.
 This trend in the dust-based simulation where the magnitude of the mass step decreases as a function of wavelength is expected because if the mass step itself is driven by differences in dust properties, these have less impact in the NIR \citep[e.g.,][]{Fitzpatrick99}.

 In order to obtain an estimate of the difference between the simulated mass step values in the optical and in $Y$-band in terms of significance, we take a sample of 300 randomly selected SNe using bootstrapping and calculate both the optical and $Y$-band mass steps from those SNe, 5,000 times.
 From these distributions of mass step values, we find that, with a sample size of 300 SNe, the median $Y$-band mass step differs from the median optical $co$-band mass step by $2.0\sigma$.
 Given these findings, we find that $Y$-band is still blue enough for the impact of dust to be substantial, and trying to differentiate between a dust-based color model and a gray-based color model using $Y$-band alone is challenging.
 This is expected, as for e.g., a \citet{Fitzpatrick99} dust law with a total-to-selective extinction parameter, $R_V$, value of 3.1 for $V$-band, the corresponding $R_Y$ value is $\sim$1, and the corresponding $R_H$ value is $\sim$0.5.